How to use “senza che”: Italian grammar lesson

 Possiamo seguirli senza che ci vedano.

-We can follow them without them following us.
+We can follow them without them seeing us.

 Non posso mandare e-mail senza che lui lo sappia.